 - Places and Learning

-- Learning, Diversity and Culture
+- · Learning, Diversity and Culture

+- Educational Psychology

-- · Learning and Subjectivity in an Age of Social Media
+- · Contemporary Philosophies of Education

-- Philosophic Debates in Education
+- · Alternatives in Education

 You consider how place affects who we are and what we learn.
 You also examine learning in different cultures and communities, learning through social media and the 'big picture' of education.